 Compared to traditional hydrofluorocarbon (HFC) refrigerants, CO2 has unique performance characteristics and caveats that impact system design and operation.
 In the U.S., many original equipment manufacturers (OEMs), end users, contractors and design consultants are still unfamiliar with these differences; as a result, misperceptions persist.
 This webinar will provide an overview of R-744’s properties and present real-world examples of successful CO2 TCB installations in U.S. supermarkets.

 We will also explore how CO2 TCB systems can be designed to optimize energy efficiency and maximize performance in a variety of climate zones, regional conditions and installation considerations.
-Many of these insights come directly from the preliminary results of a CO2 climate study that Emerson commissioned with our expert CO2 research partners.
+Many of these insights come directly from the preliminary results of a CO2 climate study that Copeland commissioned with our expert CO2 research partners.
 The findings demonstrate how various CO2 TCB design optimization strategies perform throughout different climate zones found in the continental U.S.

-Finally, we will discuss Emerson’s ongoing commitment to furthering CO2 refrigeration technologies and simplifying their applications in U.S. markets.
+Finally, we will discuss Copeland’s ongoing commitment to furthering CO2 refrigeration technologies and simplifying their applications in U.S. markets.
 This includes the development of seamlessly integrated system components — such as compression technology, advanced CO2 system controls, variable frequency drives (VFDs), leak detection sensors and high-pressure valves — and the continued investments in CO2 refrigeration research labs and technologies.

 Be sure to register now and make plans to join me and Brent on Tuesday, Aug.
 30 at 2 p.m.
 EDT/11 a.m.
 PDT for an informative discussion on CO2 refrigeration.
 Attendees will learn: